Evert-Jan 't Hoen: Honkbal Hoofdklasse

 't Hoen played for Twins Oosterhout in the Honkbal Hoofdklasse, the top Dutch baseball league, from 1994 to 1996.
-After ending his American career, 't Hoen played for Neptunus in the Hoofdklasse until his playing career ended in injury in 2007.
+After ending his American career, 't Hoen played for Neptunus in the Hoofdklasse until his playing career ended due to injury in 2007.

 International baseball

-'t Hoen represented the Netherlands at the 1996 Summer Olympics in Atlanta, in which the Dutch finished sixth.
-He went 5-for-23 and played shortstop in 7 games.
-He also participated in the 2000 Summer Olympics in Sydney, where the Netherlands finished fifth, and the 2004 Summer Olympics in Athens, where they finished sixth.
+'t Hoen played for the Netherlands at the 1996 Summer Olympics in Atlanta, in which the Dutch finished sixth.
+He batted 5-for-23 and played shortstop in seven games.
+He also participated in the 2000 Summer Olympics in Sydney, where the Netherlands finished fifth.
+He hit .091 in five games, playing three infield positions.
+He also played in the 2004 Summer Olympics in Athens, where the Dutch finished sixth.
+He batted 1-for-6 with a home run, playing in parts of four games.

-He also played in three Baseball World Cups and won four European Championships (1995, 1999, 2003, and 2005) with the Netherlands.
-He hit a 3-RBI double in the finale of the 2005 European Championship, a win over Italy.
+'t Hoen also played in three Baseball World Cups and won four European Championships (1995, 1999, 2003, and 2005) with the Netherlands.
+He hit a three-RBI double in the finale of the 2005 European championship, a win over Italy.

 Coaching career

 't Hoen managed Neptunus of the Honkbal Hoofdklasse from 2013 to 2016.
-Neptunus won the Holland Series in all four years 't Hoen managed the team and won the 2015 European Champions Cup.
+Neptunus won the Holland Series in all four years he managed the team and won the 2015 European Champions Cup.
 In 2013, he was named the Coach of the Year by the European Baseball Coaches Association and at the Sport Awards Rotterdam-Rijnmond, the latter given to coaches in several sports in the Rotterdam area.
 He won the Rotterdam-Rijnmond award the following year.

 In April 2018, 't Hoen was appointed manager of the Netherlands national team.
-In 2021, he was part of Hensley Meulens's staff as bench coach for the Netherlands in the 2020 Olympic Baseball Qualifier, where the Dutch failed to qualify to the Olympics. 't Hoen was also on Meulens' staff for the 2023 World Baseball Classic (WBC), serving as a quality control coach. 't Hoen managed the Netherlands in the 2023 European Championship in the Czech Republic, where the team finished third.
-He managed the team in the 2025 European Championship, which the Dutch won in Rotterdam. 't Hoen will not manage the team at the 2026 WBC, as Andruw Jones will manage the team.
+In 2021, he was part of Hensley Meulens's staff as bench coach for the Netherlands in the 2020 Olympic Baseball Qualifier, where the Dutch failed to qualify to the Olympics. 't Hoen was also on Meulens' staff for the 2023 World Baseball Classic (WBC), serving as a quality control coach. 't Hoen managed the Netherlands in the 2023 European Championship, where the team finished third.
+He managed the team in the 2025 European Championship, which the Dutch won in Rotterdam. 't Hoen did not manage the team at the 2026 WBC, serving as the bench coach to Andruw Jones.

 't Hoen was the infield coach for the European team in the 2024 Global Baseball Games, a series of two exhibition games held in Japan.